zitrusfrisch/Ghost-Blank/README.md

 # Ghost Blank

-Ghost Blank is – guess what! – a blank theme for the [Ghost](http://ghost.org/), a new publishing platform.
+Ghost Blank is – guess what! – a blank theme for [Ghost](http://ghost.org/), a new publishing platform.
 It contains all necessary files for your own theme design including templates for homepage and posts and a CSS file with custom reset and some basic styling.
 You’ll also find Modernizr.js and jQuery plus various polyfills to make older browsers behave nicely.

 **Demo:** [http://zitrusfrisch.com/ghost-blank-demo/](http://zitrusfrisch.com/ghost-blank-demo/)